Karthicksgithub/DataScience_Basics/README.md

 Two python libraries that I've used are
      - Pandas
      - Seaborn
-Iam providing the links below for the libraries used, You can use them for your reference to develop the code further and play wit5h the dataset
+Iam providing the documentation links below for the libraries used, You can use them for your reference to develop the code further and play with the dataset

 https://pandas.pydata.org/docs/user_guide/10min.html